French craft beer and regional food pairing on a table.

 Bourgogne-Franche-Comté: Experimental Finds

-When exploring regional pairings, I always try to think about what the locals would have traditionally eaten and drunk together.
+When exploring regional pairings and regional French beers, I always try to think about what the locals would have traditionally eaten and drunk together.
 There’s often a historical reason why certain combinations work so well, rooted in the land and the culture.

 Tips for Successful French Craft Beer Pairings